 FOR IMMEDIATE RELEASE:

-Slocum, Rhode Island – July 15, 2014 – 14-year old Liam Shier loves to play baseball, just like most American kids his age, but Liam isn’t from the United States.
+New York, NY – July 21, 2014 – Liam Shier loves to play baseball, just like most American kids his age, but Liam isn’t from the United States.
 He lives in Ireland, a country where baseball is far from the national pastime.

-Liam’s visit to Rhode Island is part of the Baseball United Foundation’s Player Exchange Program, which brings talented international youth baseball players to America, to help them learn the game through advanced instruction from professionals.
+Liam’s visit to America is part of the Baseball United Foundation’s Player Exchange Program, which brings talented international youth baseball players to America, to help them learn the game through advanced instruction from professionals.

 The Baseball United Foundation was created by documentary filmmaker John Fitzgerald.
 Headquartered in New York, the Foundation raises funds to develop the sport abroad.
-The nonprofit has contributed to the development of Ireland’s first ballpark and regularly sends equipment and American coaches to Ireland to hold youth baseball clinics there.
+The non-profit organization regularly sends equipment and American coaches to Ireland to hold youth baseball clinics there.

 Liam, who has been playing baseball since he was 9 years old, was selected to come to America by Baseball Ireland, the governing body of amateur baseball in Ireland.
-He will spend one week in the US and he will be accompanied by his father, David Shier, who is also passionate about the sport.
+Liam will be accompanied by his father, David Shier, who is also passionate about the sport.

 “I’m very happy for the opportunity to improve my baseball skills in America,” explained Liam by phone from his family’s home in Ireland.
 “I hope to make new friends and learn some new baseball skills that I can teach to my friends and teammates here in Ireland.”